 For young players who are released from academies, support is important to help them understand their options and prepare them for whatever is next.

-Last week, 20 boys attended a four-day camp at Loughborough University, designed for those aged 18 to 23 who have been released by their club.
+In July this year, 20 boys attended a four-day camp at Loughborough University, designed for those aged 18 to 23 who have been released by their club.